matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 Note that this will not limit files added by drag&drop and is not supported across all browsers.

-## Why do I get an empty file upload result when uploading large files?
+## Why do I get an empty file upload result when uploading large files (PHP)?
 You probably have a server-side setting preventing you to upload larger files.
 Try adding the following to a [.htaccess](http://httpd.apache.org/docs/current/howto/htaccess.html) file in the php directory: